footedroom575/candr_cpp/README.md

 or download as zip from **"Code"** -> **"Download ZIP"** option above.

-Extract the zip and run the following in the candr_cpp folder:
+Extract the zip and run the following:

 To get to candr_cpp, run: